 There is a recorded personal story of a soldier killed in 1918, ‘Private Dowding’, which describes his experience of ‘death’ in the battle-field.
 He had been sure death would mean extinction and he knew that many believed this.
 It was because extinction did not come to him that he was drawn to communicate his experience hoping that it would prove useful to some.

 He did in fact ‘move on’ and describes inhabiting heaven worlds.
 The writer of this article mentions ‘Private Dowding’ because of a coincidence that happened one November morning.
-She had been reading this book when the author of ‘Centre’ happened to visit.
-She told him about Private Dowding’s story and how his book had opened the way to make sense of the soldier’s afterlife story.
+She had been reading this book when the Poet-philosopher and author of ‘Centre’ happened to visit.
+She told him about Private Dowding’s story and how Centre understanding had opened the way to make sense of the soldier’s afterlife story.
 As Brian Taylor listened he had looked at his watch and quietly observed that it was exactly 11am – it was Remembrance Sunday (2012).

 The ‘war dead’ have their suffering to wake up from; the living can recognise them when they come.
 We can share their Communion and unlock the meaning of that wonderful word.